 Visa: Vaccinations: In general, vaccinations for hepatitis A, hepatitis B and rabies are recommended.
 Upon arrival: The roads in Jordan are generally in good condition, but many popular locations can only be reached on open terrain and organized tours with drivers are therefore recommended.
 There is also a domestic flight route from Amann to Aqaba to cross the country from the south to the north.

 Sweimeh / Dead Sea - Endless swimming and spa mud packs Aqaba / Red Sea - Palm trees, reefs and sandy beaches

 New Year (January 1), Prophet Muhammad's birthday (moves according to the Islamic calendar and ethnicity) Good Friday (two days before Easter Sunday), Easter Monday (after the first Sunday after the Passover full moon), Labor Day (May 1), Independence Day (May 25), Prophet's Ascension Day (according to the Islamic calendar), Ramadan, Fasting, Islamic New Year (depending on the Islamic calendar), Christmas (December 25/26)

 DOs and DON'Ts

 DOs • Wear appropriate clothing.
 Always cover your shoulders and do not wear shorts when visiting the mosque.
 Never walk in places of worship with shoes. • Use the right hand.
 Since the left hand is often considered impure, you should be careful when using your left hand, especially when in contact with others. • Smoke hookah.
 The Jordanians like to smoke hookah with fruit tobacco before eating, sometimes even after their meal for relaxation.

 DONTs • Don’t show the soles of your feet.
 This is considered rude and disrespectful in Jordan.
 Also try not to do the "ankle-on-knee" position. • Don’t display public affection.
 Although sometimes Jordanian men are friendly, all other expressions or exchanges of caresses - even between men and women - are not welcomed in Jordan.

 • Dairy products made from uncooked milk should not be consumed.
 We recommend peeling the fruits before eating.

 Can you drink the tap water?
 The Jordanian water quality does not meet European drinking water standards.
 Therefore, only bottled or boiled water should be consumed.
 Do I need an adapter?
 In Jordan, there are different sockets.
 Since not all are compatible with the European sockets, an adapter is needed.
 What about medical care?
 Medical care in Amman is generally described as good.
 Outside the city can be difficult, especially since ambulance options are limited.
 It is advised to purchase a travel insurance with medical evacuation transport.

 Top tips and discoveries

 Amman Nestled between the mountains and the Jordan Valley, Amman offers a pleasant blend of history, modernity and vibrancy.
 Through its eventful history, you will still find to this day the impressive monuments of the most diverse epochs and influences that have come together to form a colourful and heterogeneous cityscape.
 The temperate climate and the view from the city hills over the area attract visitors all year round.

-Petra is considered the unofficial eighth wonder of the ancient world - and rightly so.
+Petra Petra is considered the unofficial eighth wonder of the ancient world - and rightly so.
 The city looks like it was created from another world with its meter-high, rock-cut temples and dwellings.
 The path to Petra through narrow canyons takes you into a dreamworld where you forget about everyday life.
 When you stand in front of the pink entrance building to the city, you are immediately placed under the spell of this sheerly overwhelming and unique place.
 The valley surrounding the city is of impressive beauty and full of legendary sites.

 Jordan's Royal Road The old royal road is a wonderful opportunity to discover more of Jordan's impressive nature, as well as its cultural and historical treasures.
 At 335 km, this road passes the country's largest archaeological sites and major sanctuaries, as well as mountains, plains and valleys.
 The uniqueness of the journey is reinforced by the awareness that this route was used 5,000 years ago and is even mentioned in the Bible.